HackerBio/hackerbio.github.io/guests/index.md

 ## Scheduling & Announcement

-- Provide Provide the following:
+- Please Provide the following:
   - Short tagline about you 150 characters or less
   - Bio between 400 and 800 characters
   - Recent photo with at least `2000px` width and `1333px` height _(or equivalent ratio)_

 ## Before Recording